lambrospetrou/oxford-msc/plain-text/ch-dist-sys.md

 It is very important to distinguish between deciding if a value is _valid_ for a node and when it is not.
 When we are at a union examining the values to be serialized we can reject a value instantly if it does not hash to the proper value to match the node's multi-dimensional ID, thus complete subtrees, but we cannot know for sure if it is valid unless we examine its entire subtree.
 For example, if _a1_ hashes into one (1) which is valid it might still be invalid for the node we examine if _e2_, which is the other hashed attribute in our example case, does not hash into this node's dimension ID.

 In order to make use of this opportunity to skip subtrees we have to keep-track of which values are valid in each union.
-One way was to create a virtual layer upon the factorization that kept this information, but since this would be inefficient, we decided to use a **Stack** (or simply a vector) to hold each union's state.
+One way was to create a virtual layer upon the factorization that kept this information, but since this would be inefficient, we decided to use a **vector** to hold each union's state.
 The states inside the vector after the _masking phase_ is finished should be in the order we are going to visit the valid unions during the serialization phase, which is not too difficult to maintain since we are doing a DFS traversal in both cases.

 In the rest of this section we will provide and explain the algorithms for the two phases that implement the _Bit Serializer HyperCube_.
 As can be seen from the code, we included the masking phase into the first round of _Bit Serializer_ that gathers statistics about maximum values and bits required, therefore we still only do two passes over the factorization.